fagg/matlab-zmq/README.md

 The following people have made contributions to this library (with my sincere thanks):

-- Anderson Bravalheri (@abravalheri - Initial support for Windows)
+- Anderson Bravalheri (@abravalheri - Initial support for Windows, Octave support, test framework + many other contributions.)